-Romanita has understood and lived rural and urban poverty firsthand.
-She knows the power that positive programs can make in a seemingly hopeless situation.
+Romanita is a passionate advocate for the vulnerable and an articulate expert on rural and urban poverty.
+She knows the power that positive relationships and proven programs can make in a seemingly hopeless situation.
 With a creative knack for storytelling and technical expertise, Romanita is comfortable in events and settings ranging from faith-based to corporate to universities.
+She draws deeply on her personal and professional experiences to deliver compelling content.

 Romanita has spent nearly two decades working with individuals and families living in under-resourced communities.
 She has seen the power of positive relationships, supportive families, and strong community systems in improving the lives of children.